Atos-Research-and-Innovation/CityEnabler-Data-Interpreter-Tool-Back-End/README.md

 * Download the elasticsearch  from http://www.elasticsearch.org/download/
 * Unzip elasticsearch into a folder
 * Run ./bin/elasticsearch
-* Check elasticsearch URL setting in policycompass-services/settings.py (should be ok by default localhost:9200)
+* Check elasticsearch URL setting in CityEnabler-Data-Interpreter-Tool-Back-End/settings.py (should be ok by default localhost:9200)
-* With elasticsearch and policy-compass backend services running execute the following command to rebuild index
+* With elasticsearch and CityEnabler-Data-Interpreter-Tool-Back-End backend services running execute the following command to rebuild index
 ```shell
 	python manage.py rebuild_index
 ```